jadecobra/python_tdd_exercises/source/data_structures/lists.rst

 IndexError
 ----------

-An `IndexError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#IndexError>`_ is raised when I try to get an item from a list but use a number that is greater than the number of items in the list.
+An `IndexError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#IndexError>`_ is raised when I try to get an item from a list but use a number that is greater than the number of items in the `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_.

 RED: make it fail
 ^^^^^^^^^^^^^^^^^